Cambuchi/LOTD-Link-Evolution-Card-Finder/README.md

 Features to be added in the future:

 - Card saving feature to create your own searchable list.
+- Card zoom modal on click to read card text better.

 ##  Special Thanks